cbarGit/HomeAutomatProject/README.md

 ### The idea

 The project is based on the use of various interconnected devices in order to create an home automation system with the intent of control power consumption of an house.
-However, this project is a simulation of a larger project and directly applicable.
+However, this project is a simulation of a larger and directly applicable project.
 The house includes the installation of photovoltaic panels, a battery for energy storaging and a DSO (Distribution System Operator).

 ### The devices